Frequently Asked Questions (FAQs)

 Your clinical evaluation with a neurologist will last one hour.
 During this time we will interview your family and evaluate your child.
 We also diagnose and treat teenagers and adults for a wide variety of brain disorders.

 Which office locations perform the BEAM/DEEP Assessment?

-We currently have two flagship offices that offer the BEAM/DEEP Assessment: San Francisco, California and Vero Beach, Florida.
+We currently have two flagship offices that offer the BEAM/DEEP Assessment: San Rafael, California and Vero Beach, Florida.